butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 }
 ```

-## Step 3 - Using the Request Library to request for the JSON data from imgflip
+## Section 3 - Using the Request Library to request for the JSON data from imgflip

 The request library has the following function for requesting the JSON data from an API: